- Academic Integrity Policy

 A person enrolled in a formal program of learning in an educational institution and/or a workplace setting.

-Educating students about the University’s expectations regarding academic integrity and why it is important.
+Educating students and staff about the University’s expectations regarding academic integrity and why it is important.

-Educating students adequately and consistently in how to correctly research, present and reference their work in an Australian in educational environment
+Educating students adequately and consistently on how to correctly research, present and reference their work in an Australian educational environment.

 |The University adopts preventative strategies that mitigate the risk of academic misconduct||

-Designing assessment tasks that lessen the opportunity of cheating/plagiarism
+Designing assessment tasks that reduce opportunities for breaches of academic integrity.

 - Academic Integrity Procedure